davidsletten/blog/content/blog/20200711/index.md

 ![Brewing Brimstone](./20200711-process.jpg)

-The maple syrup hits the tongue with an immediate sweet note that is fallowed forthright by the heavy hit of habanero.
+The maple syrup hits the tongue with a sweet note that is followed immediately by the heavy hit of habanero.
 This batch was brilliant.
 A wonderful success that received praise from everyone who tasted it.
 I managed to brew fifty bottles and gave them away to friends and family.

 ![Bottling Brimstone](./20200711-bottling.jpg)